Welcome to the 6th Chameleon User Meeting!

 The 6th Chameleon User Meeting will include two days of programming.
 This year's meeting focuses on infrastructure, services, and tools for AI and machine learning research.
 The first day is primarily devoted to keynote speakers and lightening talks from Chameleon users that dive into the particulars and lessons learned from their projects on the testbed.
 The second day features live tutorials given by Chameleon staff and mini-symposia on special topics, including ones from previous years such as teaching with testbeds, edge computing, and reproducibility.

-We will release a call for presentations with specific instructions for how you can submit a proposal to present at the meeting.
-The top ten proposals will receive travel support and waived registration fees.
-More details to come in the Call.
+See our Call for Presentations with specific instructions on how to submit a proposal to present at the meeting.
+The top ten proposals will receive travel support to the User Meeting.
+Deadline for submissions is Feb.
+16th, 2026.

 We will charge a registration fee for general attendance.
 Take advantage of the early bird pricing once registration is open to get a discount!